fabio914/RealityMixer/Additional-instructions.md

 Apps that support Mixed Reality Capture will only accept a Mixed Reality Connection if they have a valid `mrc.xml` file in their folder.

 If that's an old `mrc.xml` that no longer corresponds to the position of your iPhone/iPad then the calibration will be off.
-The `mrc.xml` we copied before certainly doesn't correspond to your current calibration.

 You can use the "Enable Moving Camera" option when starting a new Mixed Reality Connection to avoid copying a new `mrc.xml` file every time (even if you decide not to move the camera).
-This method updates the calibration on the fly (so it doesn't matter that the calibration inside the `mrc.xml` file isn't up to date, as long as this file is there).
+This method updates the calibration on the fly (so it doesn't matter that the calibration inside the `mrc.xml` file isn't up to date, as long as the game/app can read this file).

 Notice that this method still requires completing a new calibration before starting the Mixed Reality connection, and you shouldn't move your device after calibrating and before starting the connection, or between mixed reality sessions.